-Datasets: All experiments were based on the 67 class MIT Indoor scenes dataset [22] and the 397 class MIT SUN dataset [28].
+MIT Indoor scenes dataset [22] and the 397 class MIT SUN tialization of the resulting parameters is discussed below. dataset [28].
 MIT Indoor includes 80 images of each category for training and 20 images for testing.
 SUN includes multiple train/test splits, with 50 images per class in the testing set.
-We present results for the average accuracy over splits.

-Baselines: The MFAFVNet was compared to eight previous methods for scene classification.
-The VLAD of [11], the Sparse and H-Sparse coding of [17, 18], the Semantic Fisher Vector (SFV) of [5], the full (FBN) and compact (compact BN) bilinear pooling networks of [7], the MFA-FS of [6], the Deep FisherNet of [26] and the MetaClass method of [27].
+We present results for the average accuracy over tively.
+For both datasets, the complete network was trained vious methods for scene classification.
+The VLAD of ization layer of the MFAFVNet was concatenated with the [11], the Sparse and H-Sparse coding of [17, 18], the Se-output of the penultimate layer of the Places network. mantic Fisher Vector (SFV) of [5], the full (FBN) and compact (compact BN) bilinear pooling networks of [7], 4.2.
+Parameter Initialization the MFA-FS of [6], the Deep FisherNet of [26] and the MetaClass method of [27].
 While most of these methods [11, 5, 6, 26, 27] present results for both MIT Indoor and SUN, some [7, 18] only report in MIT Indoor.
 With the exception of the Deep FisherNet of [26], all these results are obtained by simply using features extracted from CNN layers, without any finetuning of the network.
 We simple restate their result.
 [26] did not address scene classification, only presenting results for object detection on PAS-CAL VOC 2012.
 We implemented the network as described in [26] and present its results on MIT Indoor and SUN.